 Current activity and lifestyle statistics

-Most Australian children are not active enough and spend too much time in front of screens, with a quarter of children above a healthy weight(AIHW 2018).
+Most Australian children are not active enough and spend too much time in front of screens.

 - 3 out of 4 (74%) children aged 5 to 12 do not achieve the 60 minute daily physical activity guideline (AIHW 2012)